Skip to content

 Minimum to afford average rent

-30 percent rule -- using our average rent of $2,863/mo.
+Based on the 30 percent rule, using our tracked average rent of $2,859/mo.

 Comfortable income